 In accordance with our investment policy, the portfolio is composed of a liquidity pool and an investment pool.
-The liquidity pool consists of short-term Treasury securities maturing in less than two years.
+The liquidity pool consists of short-term Treasury securities maturing in two years or less.
 The investment pool is composed of Treasury securities with maturities that vary from 2 to 10 years.
-Our investment policy requires that the liquidity pool must account for at least 20 percent of the portfolio and that no more than 25 percent of the investment pool may be invested in securities with maturities between 5 and 10 years.
-The weighted average portfolio maturity at year-end was 2.06 years.
-The composition of the investment portfolio at December 31, 2013, is shown in figure 12.
+Our investment policy requires that the liquidity pool be at least 20 percent of the portfolio.
+And until January 2015, no more than 25 percent of the investment pool was allowed to be invested in securities with maturities between 5 and 10 years.
+To improve the transparency of the policy limit on securities with maturities in the 5- to 10-year range, the Board of Directors modified FCSIC's Policy Statement Concerning Investments in January 2015.
+Now, securities that mature in the 5- to 10-year range must not exceed 20 percent of the portfolio.

+The weighted average maturity of the portfolio at year-end was 2.06 years.
+The composition of the investment portfolio as of December 31, 2014, is shown in figure 12.

 In June 2008, we began purchasing Treasury Inflation Protected Securities (TIPS).
 TIPS have a stated rate of interest, payable semiannually, which is applied to the inflation-adjusted principal.
 TIPS provide a hedge against inflation, in terms of both yield and market value.
-TIPS have experienced monthly inflation or deflation adjustments, but the United States has not had an annual deflationary environment since 1954, 60 years ago.
+TIPS have experienced monthly inflation or deflation adjustments, but the United States has not had an annual deflationary environment since 1954, more than 60 years ago.
 Because of the volatility of the monthly returns on TIPS, the FCSIC Investment Committee limits TIPS to no more than 20 percent of the portfolio.
-At year-end 2013, our TIPS investments totaled \$389 million or 12.7 percent of the investment portfolio.
+At year-end 2014, our TIPS investments totaled \$295 million or 8.5 percent of the investment portfolio.

-Figure 11 Corporation Investments (Dollars in Billions)
+Corporation Investments (Dollars in Billions)